Marketing design

 5. Prototype the concept

 Take the most promising idea and turn it into something concrete, even if it’s still rough.
+Visual ideation is a key part of this step, where abstract concepts are quickly transformed into sketches or visual representations.

 Depending on the project, that might mean: